 The student, in consultation with his/her Committee Chair, will identify the other members of the Advising Committee.
 Committee members are those who have expertise in and inform the student's area of research, serve as a reader of the proposal and dissertation, and vote on the outcome of the qualifying exam, proposal defense and outcome of final dissertation.
 A minimum of three individuals must serve on the final Advising Committee.
-At least two members of this committee, including the Chair, must be full-time members of UTHealth SBMI faculty.
+At least two members of this committee, including the Chair, must be full-time members of McWilliams School of Biomedical Informatics faculty.

 Students are responsible for scheduling and planning meetings with their committee and meeting milestones defined by this catalog.
-Student course selection must be approved by the Committee Chair and appropriately documented on the PhD Degree Plan form (available on the SBMI Current Students section of the website).
+Student course selection must be approved by the Committee Chair and appropriately documented on the PhD Degree Plan form (available on the McWilliams School of Biomedical Informatics Current Students section of the website).
 Students are encouraged to meet with their Advising committee during the course of each semester to discuss ongoing progress and formulate plans for acceptable academic progress.

-Transfer credit for equivalent graduate courses taken elsewhere may be awarded and used to meet degree requirements if their equivalency to a SBMI degree program course is approved through a Petition for Equivalency Credit (PEC).
+Transfer credit for equivalent graduate courses taken elsewhere may be awarded and used to meet degree requirements if their equivalency to a McWilliams School of Biomedical Informatics degree program course is approved through a Petition for Equivalency Credit (PEC).
 The maximum number of transferable semester credit hours is 36 for the PhD program.
-Contact the SBMI Office of Academic Affairs for information.
+Contact the Office of Academic Affairs for information.

-Courses that are being accepted at SBMI through a dual or joint degree program can only be transferred in if the grade earned in the course is a "B" or higher.
+Courses that are being accepted at McWilliams School of Biomedical Informatics, through a dual or joint degree program, can only be transferred in if the grade earned in the course is a "B" or higher.
 Courses for which grades of less than "B" were earned will not be accepted for transfer.
+Courses must have been completed within the last five years to qualify.
+See "Five(5)-Year Rule" on page 20.